MousaviLaleh/Celestial_Bodies_Database/README.md

 -------------------------------

 - You should create a database named universe
-- Be sure to connect to your database with \c universe.
+- Be sure to connect to your database with `\c universe`.
 - Then, you should add tables named `galaxy`, `star`, `planet`, and `moon`
 - Each table should have a primary key
 - Each primary key should automatically increment